dotnet/docs-maui/docs/get-started/installation.md

 # Installation

 To create .NET Multi-platform App UI (.NET MAUI) apps, you need the latest preview versions of both Visual Studio 2022 and .NET 6.
-Additionally, you'll need to install the platform SDKs for Android, iOS, macOS, tvOS, and Mac Catalyst.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

+Visual Studio 2022 should install .NET 6 for you, but if it's missing, download it from the [Download .NET 6.0 site](https://dotnet.microsoft.com/download/dotnet/6.0).

 > [!NOTE]
 > If you previously used these instructions to install .NET MAUI, note the absence of the `maui-check` tool.
 This tool is no longer required to get .NET MAUI working in Visual Studio.